Welcome to today's edition of the Rush 24-7 podcast.

 The government's theory that Lance Corporal Justin Sharott had executed the three men was incredible and relied on contradictory statements by Iraqis.

-To believe the government version of facts is to disregard clear and convincing evidence to the contrary, sets a dangerous precedent that, in my opinion, may encourage others to bear false witness against Marines as a tactic to erode public support of the Marine Corps and the mission in Iraq.
+Sets a dangerous precedent that, in my opinion, may encourage others to bear false witness against Marines as a tactic to erode public support of the Marine Corps and the mission in Iraq.

-That's Paul Ware, the Marine's lawyer, and he's exactly right.
+That's Paul Ware, the Marines lawyer.

 This is horrible.

-This happened on the 4th July.
+This happened on the 4th of July.

 This guy's been to Iraq.